Keith McKnight

 April 2015 to August 2015

 Tumblr has a codebase forged over years of product innovation.
 As the Web Client Staff Engineer, it was my job to make sure that things in the frontend world didn’t get too hairy.
-I made sure that we were up-to-date on the best tools for the job, aware of what was next, and managing our technical debt.
-I helped keep our developers happy and on the same page about our best practices, acting as the advocate for the user’s browser in architecture reviews.
+I helped keep our developers on the same page and happy and was the advocate for the user’s browser in architecture reviews.

 Product Engineer